Dig in to this luxurious Dark Chocolate Hot Fudge sauce that begs for vanilla ice cream and a special celebration (or

 - ½ tsp vanilla extract

-- Combine the butter, cream, sweetener, cocoa, and salt in a small saucepan over medium heat and bring to a simmer.
+- Combine the butter, cream, syrup or honey, brown sugar, cocoa, and salt (if using unsalted butter) in a small saucepan over medium heat and bring to a simmer.
 Cook on low, stirring, for 3 to 5 more minutes after everything has melted.

 - Remove from heat and stir in chopped chocolate, stirred until melted.
 Add the in vanilla and stir it again.
 It's ready!

 - Pour leftovers into a jar (I like these jars) and refrigerate.
 Hot fudge sauce keeps chilled in the fridge for a month or two.